ecell/ecell4_base/docs/tutorial1/tutorial1.rst

 .. image:: output_24_0.png

-For more details, see `5.
-How to Log and Visualize Simulations <5.%20How%20to%20Log%20and%20Visualize%20Simulations.ipynb>`__.
+For more details, see :doc:`../tutorial5/tutorial5`